 Eat meals slowly.
 Relax and sip water between bites.
 Avoid drinking a big glass of fluids all at once.

 Do the best you can to eat slowly.
 Granted, most of us moms eat 90% of our meals standing up and shoveling it in as fast as possible!
 Because that’s real life.
 Just do what you can!

 6. Drink fluids throughout the day.

-Drinking enough fluids during pregnancy is critically important.
-Staying well-hydrated is so important and can help prevent heartburn.
+Drinking enough fluids during pregnancy is extremely important.
+Staying well-hydrated will help prevent abdominal cramping and heartburn.

-If you can’t tolerate plain water, you can try infusing your water with fruit or drink juice (watch the sugar content and be sure it is pasteurized), broths, and soups.
+If you can’t tolerate plain water, you can try infusing your water with fruit or drink juice (watch the sugar content and be sure it is pasteurized).

 Wearing tight clothing can increase the pressure on your abdomen and increase your chances of having reflux.